gitgabrio/vaadin-spring-archetype/Readme.md

 Implementation details
 ----------------------
-For the client side the eventbus architecture has been used to allow component decoupling.
+For the UI a basic eventbus architecture has been implemented (taking GWT as model) to allow component decoupling.

-For the server side the components are managed by the Spring framework.
+The components are managed by the Spring framework.

 About the container
 -------------------